 This article is for educational purpose only.
 Don’t use this for cracking any other person’s device without their permission.
-Also I’ll be not held responsible for any kind of damage caused to your phone by referring this guide.
-Though there are least chances that your device will get damaged still I recommend you to attempt everything mentioned below at your own risk.
+Droid Thunder will not be held responsible for any damage.

 - Make sure your device has at least 60% battery level.